 NPs have been authorized Medicare Part B providers since 1998.
-Daily NP practice includes assessment; ordering, performing, supervising and interpreting diagnostic and laboratory tests; making diagnoses; initiating and managing treatment, including prescribing medication and non-pharmacologic treatments; coordinating care; counseling; and educating patients and their families and communities.
+Daily NPs practice includes assessment; ordering, performing, supervising and interpreting diagnostic and laboratory tests; making diagnoses; initiating and managing treatment including prescribing medication and non-pharmacologic treatments; coordinating care; counseling; and educating patients and their families and communities.
 Additionally, NPs can perform the required face-to-face assessment for home health care services.
 However, an NP with a patient who needs home health care services still must locate a physician to certify that the NP has conducted the required face-to-face assessment and certify a home health care plan of care for their patient.
-AANP calls on Congress to pass legislation to authorize NPs to certify their patients for home health services.
+AANP calls on Congress to pass S. 296/H.R.
+2150 to authorize NPs to certify their patients for home health services.

 AANP supports legislation to reform the Medicare Conditions of Participation for hospitals to provide non-discriminatory guidance to hospitals on the evaluation process for NP membership on hospital medical staffs and granting hospital privileges.
 Uniform procedures for medical staffing and privileging can benefit all health professionals and the patients they serve.
 These steps will reinforce the efforts by CMS and many hospitals to improve patient care by including NPs in order to provide more timely and appropriate care, while ensuring a fair marketplace for NPs to practice to the full extent of their education and clinical preparation.

-In 2018, Congress passed legislation that authorized NPs to supervise cardiac and pulmonary rehabilitation starting in 2024.
+In 2018, Congress passed legislation which authorized NPs to supervise cardiac and pulmonary rehabilitation starting in 2024.
 However, NPs are still not authorized to order cardiac and pulmonary rehabilitation for their Medicare patients.
-NPs are fully qualified, based on their education and clinical training, to order and supervise these services, yet this barrier to care harms patients by causing unnecessary delays in treatment.
+NPs are fully qualified based on their education and clinical training to order and supervise these services yet this barrier to care harms patients by causing unnecessary delays in treatment.
 AANP calls on Congress to pass legislation to authorize NPs to order cardiac and pulmonary rehabilitation and to expedite the implementation date of the authorization to supervise cardiac and pulmonary rehabilitation.

 As the 116th Congress examines health care legislation, AANP urges that any legislation be provider neutral and inclusive of NPs.
-AANP requests that any legislation considered by Congress ensures patients have access to health care with affordable coverage options, regardless of pre-existing conditions; upholds the principles of Essential Health Benefits; protects patient access to health care delivered by the provider of their choice; preserves patient access to Medicaid; improves Medicare’s efficiency by removing barriers to practice and eliminating duplication of provider efforts; and maintains the nation’s commitment to improving its health care workforce.
-AANP supports legislation and regulatory changes that remove barriers to practice so that NPs can practice to their full scope, ensuring that patients have access to these much-needed high-quality, cost effective, health care services.
-AANP continues to support legislative and regulatory changes to increase access to care for those suffering from SUD.
+AANP requests that any legislation considered by Congress ensures patients have access to health care with affordable coverage options regardless of pre-existing conditions, upholds the principles of Essential Health Benefits, protects patient access to health care delivered by the provider of their choice, preserves patient access to Medicaid, improves Medicare’s efficiency by removing barriers to practice and eliminating duplication of provider efforts, and maintains the nation’s commitment to improving its health care workforce.
+AANP supports legislation and regulatory changes which remove barriers to practice so that NPs can practice to their full scope, ensuring that patients have access to these much-needed high quality, cost effective, health care services.
+AANP continues to support legislative and regulatory changes to increase access to care for those suffering from substance use disorder.